Nandini-Sharma7/Health_Diseases_Analysis_App/README.md

 # ✨ Features

-"Heart Disease Prediction": A model to assess the risk of heart disease. ❤️
+Heart Disease Prediction: A model to assess the risk of heart disease. ❤️

-"Brain Stroke Prediction": Predicts the likelihood of a brain stroke. 🧠
+Brain Stroke Prediction: Predicts the likelihood of a brain stroke. 🧠

-"Lung Disease Prediction": Determines the risk of developing a lung-related condition. 🫁
+Lung Disease Prediction: Determines the risk of developing a lung-related condition. 🫁

-" Kidney Disease Prediction ": Analyzes data to detect the presence of chronic kidney disease. 🫘
+Kidney Disease Prediction: Analyzes data to detect the presence of chronic kidney disease. 🫘

-" User-Friendly Interface ": A simple and clean web interface for data input and result display.
+User-Friendly Interface: A simple and clean web interface for data input and result display.

 # 🛠️ Tech Stack

-"Backend": Python 🐍
+Backend: Python 🐍

-"Web Framework": Flask 🧪
+Web Framework: Flask 🧪

-"Machine Learning": joblib for model loading 📦
+Machine Learning: joblib for model loading 📦

-"Frontend": HTML, Tailwind CSS (for styling)
+Frontend: HTML, Tailwind CSS (for styling)